aspose-pdf/Aspose.PDF-API-References/english/java/com.aspose.pdf/fontsavingmodes/_index.md

 ```

-All referenced fonts will be saved (and referenced in CSS) as 3 independent files : EOT, TTH,WOFF.
-It increases size of output data but makes output sutable for overhelming majority of web brawsers
+All referenced fonts will be saved (and referenced in CSS) as 3 independent files : EOT, TTH, WOFF.
+It increases size of output data but makes output suitable for overwhelming majority of web browsers.

 ### DontSave {#DontSave}
 ```